Terms & Conditions

 9.4 RIGHT TO REFUSE CARRIAGE

-9.4.1 Subject to article 9.3 we will refuse to carry as Baggage the items described in 9.3.2, and we may refuse further carriage of any such items upon discovery.
+9.4.1 Subject to article 9.3 we will refuse to carry as Baggage the items described in article 9.3.1 and 9.3.2, and we may refuse further carriage of any such items upon discovery.

 9.4.2 We may refuse to accept Baggage for carriage unless it is in our reasonable opinion properly and securely packed in suitable containers.
 Information about packing and containers unacceptable to us is available upon request.